MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-and-identity-options.md

 # Access and identity options for AKS enabled by Azure Arc

-Applies to: AKS on Azure Stack HCI 23H2 and 22H2
+Applies to: AKS on Azure Stack HCI 23H2

 You can authenticate, authorize, secure, and control access to Kubernetes clusters in a variety of ways:

 - Using Kubernetes role-based access control (Kubernetes RBAC), you can grant users, groups, and service accounts access to only the resources they need.
 - With Azure Kubernetes Service (AKS) enabled by Azure Arc, you can further enhance the security and permissions structure using Microsoft Entra ID and Azure RBAC.
-Note that Azure RBAC is supported for AKS on Azure Stack HCI 23H2, while for AKS on Azure Stack HCI 22H2, it's in preview.

 Kubernetes RBAC and AKS Arc help you secure your cluster access and provide only the minimum required permissions to developers and operators.

-This article introduces the core concepts that help you authenticate and assign permissions in AKS Arc.
+This article introduces the core concepts that help you authenticate and assign permissions in AKS enabled by Azure Arc.